adam-tylr/ansible-vault-javascript/README.md

 A simple javascript ansible vault client to encrypt and decrypt vaults

-### This will only work on a secure (https) connection
+### This may only work on a secure (https) connection
-The WebCrypto spec requires a secure connection therefore an error will be thrown if you attempt to call encrypt() or decrypt() when serving over an insecure connection (see https://github.com/w3c/webcrypto/issues/28).
+The WebCrypto spec requires a secure connection (see https://github.com/w3c/webcrypto/issues/28).
 At least in Chrome, crypto functions are undefined on insecure connections (https://www.chromium.org/blink/webcrypto).
+An error will be thrown if you attempt to call encrypt() or decrypt() when window.crypto.subtle is undefined.

 ## Usage
 ```